 These complications were exacerbated by the 2020 coronavirus pandemic, which presented an additional set of challenges.
 Initial difficulties with teleworking hindered IRS employees’ ability to support customers, correspond by mail, and process paper and some electronic tax returns.

 Individuals, businesses, nonprofits and charities that must file taxes, as well as tax professionals who help others prepare their taxes.

 Key services for individual taxpayers

 - Tax-return processing.

-- Access to tax records for individuals and businesses.
+- Access to tax records.

 - Answers to taxpayer questions about how to fulfill tax responsibilities.

 customer satisfaction rate among callers who reached a representative on the primary customer service lines in fiscal 2019

 customer satisfaction score for electronic tax filing in 2019